 This is a straightforward process.
 You go into your Vimeo account and click one of your videos.
-Then you will see a blue rounded box with the word “Embed” on it.
+Then you will see a black rounded icon with a paper airplane:

 You can change the Color as well.
-This influences the color of the Text on top of the video as you can see below.
+This influences the color of the Text on top of the video.
 This way, you can adapt the color to match your site.
 Select a predefined color (little boxes) or use the color selector to create a custom color:

 Vimeo again makes it easy for us, when you click in the box, the code is selected automatically.
 However, if that doesn’t work for whatever reason, set the cursor wherever in that code box and then press CTRL+A (Windows) or Command +A (MacOS).
 That selects everything for sure.

 After that, press CTRL+C (Windows) or Command + C(MacOs) to copy the code.

 - Select the page or post where you want to embed the video